 As we explore the fascinating process of digestion, it becomes evident that several key players work together to break down our food and extract the nutrients necessary for our bodies to function optimally.
 One such player is salivary amylase, an enzyme naturally present in our saliva.
 In this section, we will delve into the essential role that salivary amylase plays in the initial stages of digestion and its impact on carbohydrate breakdown.

-See also How Many Carbohydrates Does A Grapefruit Have
+See also How Many Carbohydrates In Liquor

 The Importance of Enzymes in Digestion